mikeroess/AdobeApplication/CommunityOutreach.md

    -  [Gathering coverage of a book's release](https://graphicuniverse.wordpress.com/2010/08/25/early-praise-for-nolas-worlds/)

 ### Forum/Stackoverflow/etc answers you’ve written.
-- I spent three years writing for [Anime News Network], where part of my job as columnist was daily interaction with readers in the forum.
+- I spent three years writing for [Anime News Network](https://www.animenewsnetwork.com/advertising), where part of my job as columnist was daily interaction with readers in the forum.
 In this example, I used insider jargon [incorrectly in a review](https://www.animenewsnetwork.com/shelf-life/2010-01-04#spice), causing [the forums to light up that week](https://www.animenewsnetwork.com/bbs/phpBB2/viewtopic.php?t=126151).
 You know it's going to be bad when the reaction post is:
    > Did you just call Horo a tsundere?
 To quote the great Inigo Montoya 'there will be blood tonight!' ...in the forum that is.

 - Fortunately I [liked season two better](https://www.animenewsnetwork.com/shelf-life/2011-09-26#spice), but I had to make peace with the readers: